Find Affordable College Courses

 On average, ME graduates from UofSC take out $25,147 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $380.

-You’ll be in good company if you decide to attend Citadel Military College of South Carolina.
-It ranked #3 on our 2023 Best Mechanical Engineering Bachelor’s Degree Schools in South Carolina list.
-Located in the city of Charleston, The Citadel is a public school with a small student population.
+The excellent bachelor’s degree programs at Citadel Military College of South Carolina helped the school earn the #3 place on this year’s ranking of the best mechanical engineering schools in South Carolina.
+Located in the city of Charleston, The Citadel is a public college with a small student population.

 After completing their Bachelor's Degree, ME graduates from The Citadel carry an average student debtload of $21,364.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $459.